 Positive (+), Negative (-), Neutral (+/-)

-Some companies tout the benefits of wool or silk in a mattress to help keep you warm or cool.
-The reality of this claim is questionable.
-Because the mattress pad and sheets you should be using to protect your mattress eliminate direct body contact, the insignificant amount of silk or wool used in manufacturing these mattresses provides no benefit to the consumer, even if gel is proven to have advantages.
+Another issue is that the mattress pad and sheets you should be using to protect your mattress eliminate direct body contact.
+As a result, the insignificant amount of gel used in these mattresses cannot provide any benefit to the consumer, even if gel is proven to have advantages.

-Edge Supports (+/-):
+Edge Supports (+/-)

-Split Box Springs (+/-):
+Split Box Springs (+/-)

-Low Profile Box Springs (+/-) :
+Low Profile Box Springs (+/-)

 Low profile box springs are typically 3” shorter than the regular 8” box springs.
 Since the trend is plusher, thicker mattresses, these box springs allow you to get the comfort you need at a height you can handle.
 If you are interested in low profile box springs, make sure they are built to offer the same support and durability as regular height box springs.
 Avoid those that use straight wire or a platform construction which offers no shock absorption.
 If you use a dust ruffle or bed skirt, a low profile box spring may affect the skirt’s height off the floor.

 Hinging allows a mattress to be bent without damaging the spring unit when delivering in tight stairways or doorways.
 It does not affect the durability of the mattress and can be a big benefit when moving in tight spaces.
-At The Original Mattress Factory, our King sets are hinged and can be folded from head to foot.
+At The Original Mattress Factory, our King size mattress sets are hinged and can be folded from head to foot.
 We will also hinge Queen and Full size mattresses on special request.

 Hospital beds and adjustable bed mattresses are gatched to allow them to bend at the head and foot.
 Gatching allows a greater area of an innerspring to be bent without causing damage to the coil system because a significant portion of the border rod on both sides of the mattress has been removed.

-Thin Layer of Memory and/or Latex Foam (-):
+Thin Layer of Memory and/or Latex Foam (-)

 The marketing story behind this type of zoning is that it allows the body to maintain a more normal position of function (better spinal alignment) during sleep.
 There is little information available to either support or deny this claim.
 However, due to the fact that each person has a unique combination of shape, size, weight, contour and sleeping habits, it is difficult to believe that a mattress with fixed support zones would be appropriate across the board.
 Zones may prove to be too wide or firm for some people and too narrow or soft for others depending on individual physical characteristics and sleeping habits.
 For these reasons, posturization is not used in any of our products.